Blue checking accounts icon

 The interminable threat of phishing

 Social engineering involves an individual tricking another person into divulging information that otherwise would not be divulged.
 Social engineering via email is called “phishing.”
 Phishing remains the most enduring and effective method used by cybercriminals to steal your sensitive information.
-No lure (or aptly called a phishing “hook”) is too shameful—including COVID-19 misinformation, extortion, fake security tools, disaster relief; or anything to elicit fear, garner sympathy, or kindle your curiosity.
+No lure (or aptly called a phishing “hook”) is too shameful—including extortion, fake security tools, disaster relief; or anything to elicit fear, garner sympathy, or kindle your curiosity.
 Don’t get hooked!

 Tips: